 Create the dashboard in Power BI

-Go to Powerbi.com, and then sign in with your work or school account.
-If the Stream Analytics job query outputs results, you see that your dataset is already created, as shown in the following illustration:
+Go to Powerbi.com and sign in with your work or school account.
+If the Stream Analytics job query outputs results, you see that your dataset is already created:

-For more information about configuring a Power BI output and utilizing Power BI groups, review the Power BI section of Understanding Stream Analytics outputs.
-Dashboards in Power BI is another helpful resource.
+- For more information about configuring Streaming Analytics job output to Power BI and using Power BI groups, review the Power BI section of the Stream Analytics outputs article.

 Learn about limitations and best practices